The 20 Best Kabuki Syndrome Doctors Near Me in Pennsylvania, US

 English

-Patricia Gordon is a Medical Genetics specialist and a Pediatrics provider in Hershey, Pennsylvania.
+Patricia Gordon is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Hershey, Pennsylvania.
 Dr. Gordon is rated as an Advanced provider by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Phenylketonuria (PKU), Perlman Syndrome, Beckwith-Wiedemann Syndrome, and Marshall-Smith Syndrome.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Phenylketonuria (PKU), Perlman Syndrome, Beckwith-Wiedemann Syndrome, and Proteus-Like Syndrome.

 Experienced in Kabuki Syndrome